 Some were confused by this question: 14% responded that they would have fallen into an indefinite depressive state.

 However, there were also those – 11% – who would love to meet the demise of the web, recognizing their dependence on the World Wide Web.
 Thus they would spend more time with their family and friends.

-True gamers are among the 6% who would replace virtual communication by the virtual world.
+True gamers are among the 6% who would replace virtual communication with the virtual world.

 2% (78 people) said they would commit suicide!
-Lack of internet would really destroy them and the further meaning of life would simply cease to exist.
+A life with no Internet would really destroy them and the further meaning of life would simply cease to exist.
 It is interesting to note that 64 people from this group of respondents were women.

 What about you?
-Can you imagine the world without Internet and what would your life be like if it didn’t exist in your country or at all?
+Can you imagine the world with no Internet and what would your life be like if it didn’t exist in your country or at all?
 Please, share your thoughts below!

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.